raverrr/turboprobe/README.md

 - I left other popular tools on their default settings to keep their accuracy intact.
 For instance, they often use 10- or 20-second timeouts to catch slower servers, while TurboProbe’s at 500ms.
 - Resource usage: TurboProbe’s RAM capped at 1.17 GB and stayed steady, with CPU bouncing between 70% and 100%.
 Conventional tools matched the CPU load but often used over twice the RAM.
 - The 15 million subdomain scan?
-Still running as I write this.
-Results will be added here when it’s done.
+The scan completed in 3hours and 49 minutes and found 872019 webservers.

 ## Disclaimer